ibrahim-999/Furniture-Store/README.md

 # Furniture-Store
-Online site for browsing furniture
+Online site for browsing furniture with JS